top of page

 However, many Fleamarkets are for professional sellers who source their vintage and antiques from house clearances, auctions and trading with other sellers.

-As a seller myself, I know they work hard behind the scenes to source their stock and have to pay what are, in France, really high levels of tax on every sale.
+As a seller myself, I know they work hard behind the scenes to source their stock and have to pay what are, because they trade in France, really high levels of tax on every sale.
 Also, remember this is their job; they turn up before daylight in all weathers with their tables and boxes.
 They need to charge enough so they can put food on the table, but yes, somethimes they do maybe lean a little heavily on the price, but you can, politely, offer what you think is a fair amount.
 If you can't agree, that's ok, just thank them and wish them a good day and move on.

 It's good to perhaps visit a fleamarket near you and maybe then travel to another arrondisement, or part of the city, to try a different market.
 Travelling across Paris is easy and safe by Metro.